Adldap2/Adldap2/README.md

 Breaking changes:

-- Requires have been removed from all classes, and if using without composer or auto-loader you must require necessary files yourself
+- Requires have been removed from all classes, and if using without an auto-loader (such as composer) you must require all necessary files yourself
 - `adLDAP\adLDAPException` now has a new namespace: `adLDAP\Exceptions\adLDAPException`
+- `$adldap->user()->modify()` now throws an `adLDAPException` when the username parameter is null

 ## License